Saturday, November 1, 2014

 (A shorter version of this interview by Anna MM Vetticad appeared in the October 2014 issue of Maxim magazine.)

 In 1974, he stormed into India’s parallel cinema movement with the release of his debut film, Ankur.
 Its critical and commercial success foreshadowed a brilliant 40-year career in films and television.
 Having just wrapped up a series on the making of the Indian Constitution for Rajya Sabha TV, he is now moving on to a Punjabi film on the freedom movement in the state and a contemporary Hindi film about love in the time of the Land Acquisition Act.
-Just months away from his 80th birthday, the Dadasaheb Phalke Award-winning director speaks exclusively to MAXIM about his films, free speech and why he won’t call Shabana Azmi and Smita Patil his ‘discoveries’.
+Just months away from his 80th birthday, the Dadasaheb Phalke Award-winning director speaks in this interview about his films, free speech and why he won’t call Shabana Azmi and Smita Patil his ‘discoveries’.

 by ANNA MM VETTICAD